standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 #### Expose Data Dictionary to IG

-Since the data dictionary is refreshed with every `shr-cli` execution and requires manual steps to expose in the IG, it is recommended that you perform this step once your model is solid and you don't expect changes to **MustSupport** or profiles.
+Since the data dictionary is refreshed with every `shr-cli` execution and requires manual steps to expose in the IG, it is recommended that you perform this step once your model is solid and you don't expect any changes to **MustSupport** or profiles.

 1. Run `shr-cli`
-2. Move the data dictionary file to the **index** directory.
+2. Move the data dictionary file to the **IG Directory**.
 3. Update the HTML page that should include a link to the data dictionary (e.g. landing or index page).
 This should be a relative link to the data dictionary.
 4. Run `shr-cli`.
-5. Run the IG publisher
+5. Run the IG publisher.

 ### JSON Schema Export